didge/VirtualBox-Clone-Backup/README.md

 [ --backupmode ]  [ acpipowerbutton | savestate | snapshot | start ]
 ```

-In order to succesfully create a backup, the VM needs to be in a stable (not changing) state.
+In order to successfully create a backup, the VM needs to be in a stable (not changing) state.
 To reduce downtime, a snapshot is created and the VM is restarted (if it was running in the first place).

 To restore a backup you simply copy/extract the files to your desired location, add (add, not new) VM to OracleBox and restore the latest snapshot.
 Be aware that you will not be able to restore a backup while the original VM still exists in the same instance of VirtualBox because the drives will have identical UUID's.